libsdl-org/SDL/docs/README-winrt.md

   * mouse input  (unsupported on Windows Phone)
   * audio, via SDL's WASAPI backend (if you want to record, your app must have "Microphone" capabilities enabled in its manifest, and the user must not have blocked access.
-Otherwise, capture devices will fail to work, presenting as a device disconnect shortly after opening it.)
+Otherwise, recording devices will fail to work, presenting as a device disconnect shortly after opening it.)
   * .DLL file loading.
 Libraries *MUST* be packaged inside applications.
 Loading anything outside of the app is not supported.